 12" Powered Subwoofer: The Klipsch RW-12 II active subwoofer employs a

-front-firing 12" anodized aluminum cone woofer powered by an integrated amplifier for
+front-firing 12" fiber composite cone woofer powered by an integrated amplifier for

 from movie and music soundtracks.
 The Klipsch RW-12 II utilizes a bass-reflex enclosure with

 an advanced front-firing port to produce tight, accurate bass.
 This highly